frnmst/gnupot/README.md

   - Use of `bash` as scripting language makes the program overall very integrated with a GNU/Linux system (as well as other UNIX-like systems).
   - Programming and manteinance should also be trivial this way.
+  - No root privileges required.
+  - Runs in background.
 - When some kind of change is made, this is sent automatically to the server (or to the client).
   - This is possible with `inotify` which looks for changes inside the watch